DynamicSwarms/.github/profile/README.md

 DynamicSwarms is a ROS2 software stack designed to control a swarm of crazyflie quadcopters.

+The main repository and the documentation of the software stack can be found in the ds-crazyflies repository.

 <!--

 **Here are some ideas to get you started:**